 - If you test positive, stay home for at least 5 days.
 Don’t travel during this time and wear a well-fitted mask if you must be around others.
 After 5 days, you can stop isolating if you no longer have symptoms and you are fever-free for at least 24 hours.
 But if your symptoms don’t improve, you’ll have to continue quarantine for a little longer.

 How to Self-Quarantine

-Usually, any symptoms of COVID-19 appear within 2 weeks or less after an exposure or infection.
+Usually, any symptoms of COVID-19 appear within 2-14 days after exposure or infection.
 But some people who get this coronavirus, called SARS-CoV-2, may not have any symptoms.
-So if you’re unvaccinated and come in contact with someone who tests positive, self-quarantine should last for 5 days to allow time to confirm, without testing, that you don’t have it or can't spread it to others.

 During your quarantine you should: